syntasso/instruqt-kubecon/12-bonus-adding-tests/assignment.md

 id: il5zy8dwddln
 type: challenge
 title: 'Bonus: Adding tests'
-teaser: If you have time, learn how to test your operator
+teaser: Kubebuilder doesn't just scaffold your operator code, it also prepares test code as well.
 notes:
 - type: text
   contents: |-
+    Right now the operator is fairly simple, but you can see how even the error handling logic can get complex.

-    With only a short time it is hard to cover all the topics, but if you have the time, explore how kubebuilder sets you up for success with a testing framework as well.
+    Explore how kubebuilder sets you up for success with a testing framework as well.

     In this section you will:
     * Write a unit test for your operator